code-review-checklists/java-concurrency/README.md

 <a name="name-patterns"></a>
 [#](#name-patterns) Dc.4.
-For subsystems, classes, methods, and fields that use some concurrency design patterns, either high-level (such as those mentioned in [Dn.2](#use-patterns)) or low-level (such as double-checked locking, see [the relevant section](#lazy-init)): are the used **concurrency patterns pronounced in the design or implementation comments** for the respective subsystems, classes, methods, and fields?
+For subsystems, classes, methods, and fields that use some concurrency design patterns, either high-level, such as those mentioned in [Dn.2](#use-patterns), or low-level, such as [double-checked locking](#lazy-init) or [spin looping](#justify-busy-wait): are the used **concurrency patterns pronounced in the design or implementation comments** for the respective subsystems, classes, methods, and fields?
 This helps readers to make sense out of the code quicker.

 Pronouncing the used patterns in comments may be replaced with more succinct documentation annotations, such as `@Immutable` ([Dc.3](#immutable-thread-safe)), `@GuardedBy`